Honda S2000: Concept car

 Introduced at the 1995 Tokyo Motor Show, the Honda Sport Study Model concept car was the design study for the production version of the S2000.
 The inspirations for the concept car were the first prototype Honda Formula One racing car, the Honda RA270 from 1963 and the Caterham Seven.
-The SSM was a front-mid engine rear-wheel-drive roadster powered by a 2.0 L inline four-cylinder engine.
+The SSM was a front-mid engine rear-wheel-drive roadster powered by a 2.0 L five-cylinder engine.
 It featured a rigid 'high X-bone frame' which Honda claimed improved the vehicle's rigidity and collision safety.
 The concept car was constructed with aluminum body panels and featured a 50:50 weight distribution.
 The SSM was designed by Honda's own staff, should not be confused with the Argento Vivo roadster concept designed by Pininfarina, introduced same year and powered by a Honda in-line four cylinder engine as well.

 The SSM appeared in many automotive shows for several years afterwards, hinting at the possibility of a production version, which Honda announced in 1999.